chandanarora/FIFA-19/README.md

 9. Acceleration
 ### Target Vari1able
 The potential of a player has been chosen as the target variable.
 The potential of a player represents how a player would perform keeping in view that the player remains injury free for most the duration of the season.
+### Predictive Modelling
+I have used Regression model to predict the potential of a player based on other attributes present in the dataset.
+Linear Regression using one independent variable, Multiple Regression and Polynomial Regression have been used to predict the Potential and their accuracy has been compared.